Petter79/Raspberry-Informationscreen/README.md

 # Raspberry-Informationscreen
 How to run an infoscreen on a Raspberry pi
-Written in c and python.
+Written in c with SDL